 After Purchasing a Vehicle or Vessel

 There are many other documents that need to be filed and actions to take when you are buying or selling a vehicle or vessel in New York.

 - An in-state dealer will provide you with a Dealer’s Bill of Sale, or MV-50, indicating payment.
-(They cannot find this form online, but they can order some using Form VS-114I.)
-Bring this to the DMV.
+As of summer 2018, you can handle much of this online using a new system called VERIFI.
+Print off your form after completing it and bring it to the DMV.
 If your dealer is out-of-state, fill out the Sales Tax Exemption Form, or DTF-803, found on the Department of Tax and Finance (DTF) website, and file it instead.
 Be sure to include the out-of-state bill of sale to show that you paid tax in the state where the purchase was made, along with the Sales Tax Paid in Another State Form, or DTF-804.